al4iii/al4iii/README.md

   *![github](https://img.shields.io/badge/-github-black?style=for-the-badle&logo=git)*

 #### 💬 Ask me about:
 *I'm 37 years old & I'm from Mogilev, Belarus.
 I've been studying frond-end since September 2020.
 I am currently studying the React library and I think it is a wonderful library.
 I like it!)
-If you want to offer me cooperation, please write to me, because I need a job.*
+You can also check out my JS learning projects in my repositories.If you want to offer me cooperation, please write to me, because I need a job.*

 #### 🔭 I’m currently:
 *studying **React & redux** and writing an application social network using this library*  [social network](https://al4iii.github.io/social-network/)